 In 1803, William Marbury filed a petition to push Secretary of State James Madison to deliver the commission so that he could assume his office as the Justice of the Peace in the District of Columbia.
-Before Thomas Jefferson took office as the third President of the United States, the outgoing President John Adams had appointed a number of Federalist circuit judges and justices of peace who became known as the “Midnight Judges”.
-One of these justices of peace was Marbury.
+Before Thomas Jefferson took office as the third President of the United States, the outgoing President John Adams had appointed a number of Federalist circuit judges and Justices of the Peace who became known as the “Midnight Judges.”
+One of these Justices of the Peace was Marbury.
 When Jefferson assumed office, he stopped the commissions from going out to the rest of the judges who had yet to receive their papers.
-The Supreme Court’s Chief Justice John Marshall ruled against Marbury, stating that the part of the statute in the Judiciary Act of 1789 on which Marbury based his claim was “unconstitutional”.
+The Supreme Court’s Chief Justice John Marshall ruled against Marbury, stating that the part of the statute in the Judiciary Act of 1789 on which Marbury based his claim was “unconstitutional.”

 Marbury v.
 Madison was known as the Supreme Court’s first great case because it established the basis for judicial review in the U.S. according to Article III of the Constitution.
 The decision of the Supreme Court exhibited the American government’s concept of “checks and balances” whereby courts have the power to examine and dissolve the actions of another branch of government.

 McCulloch v.
 Maryland (1819)